Expertise

 Real-Time Monitoring

 To be constantly updated on crops’ status and the condition is greatly important in the agricultural business.
 For farmers, this means wireless sensor networks that monitor the soil’s moisture, animal health, humidity level, and other parameters.
 Growers also need these wireless sensor networks because they allow them to know if their animals are sick or have fallen prey.
-The sensors can also provide information on pesticides, water levels, and bioremediation. monitor cattle’s health and welfare.
+The sensors can also provide information on pesticides, water levels, and bioremediation, and monitor cattle’s health and welfare.

 As we already mentioned, in addition to providing soil moisture monitoring, the IoT also provides temperature and humidity readings.
 These measurements are useful for better crop growth management.
 They also prevent the spread of fungal diseases and allow remote monitoring of crops.
 The implementation of such systems requires specialized hardware and software.
 Ultimately, they can increase efficiency and profitability of agriculture.
 With a variety of sensors, real-time monitoring can improve the production of any crop.